 Chunks of raw fruit and chewing gum

-Constipation, abdominal pain, or other signs of an intestinal obstruction
+Constipation, belly (abdominal) pain, or other signs of an intestinal blockage

 2 to 3 loose stools a day, or a change in the size or consistency of stools